John A. Hartford Foundation: Age-Friendly Health Systems

+（3）Better integrate community-based supports and services within the health system and across the continuum of care.

-Family caregiving
+Family Caregiving

 There are nearly 18 million people in the US regularly providing care to an older loved one who needs assistance.
 These family caregivers frequently perform heroic tasks, but are often invisible in our health care system and receive little preparation and support.

 Recognizing the critical role that family caregivers play, The John A. Hartford Foundation is committed to transforming our health care and social services systems to meet the needs of family caregivers.